About National Women’s Memorial Bloemfontein

 National Women’s Memorial history

-In the South African War 1899-1902, Great Britain fought the two Boer republics, the South African Republic and the Orange Free State, for control of what is now South Africa.
+In the South African War, Great Britain fought the two Boer republics, the South African Republic and the Orange Free State, for control of what is now South Africa.
 During the war, the British army captured more than 100,000 Boer civilians.

 Most of the people held captive by the British were women and children.
 They were taken from their farms to about 50 prison camps, which were the first places in history to be called concentration camps.
 Conditions in the camps were terrible and more than 27,000 women and children died, along with around 1,500 men.
 The British held black African prisoners in separate camps, where about 15,000 people died.

 During the darkest days of the Anglo-Boer War, President M.T.
 Steyn felt strongly that building a memorial dedicated to the women and children who suffered during the war was important.
-President chaired a conference would be called of all the Dutch churches and political organizations in the four colonies in Bloemfontein to discuss the issue.
-It was decided that the a monument would be built to the memory of the mothers, women and children who has suffered in the conflict.
+The president chaired a conference of all the Dutch churches and political organizations in the four colonies in Bloemfontein to discuss the issue.
+It was decided that a monument would be built to the memory of the mothers, women and children who had suffered in the conflict.